Christian Pulisic: 2023–24: Return to form in Italy

 On February 18, 2024, he came off the bench against Monza and recorded a goal and an assist to level the score 2–2, though Milan would lose 2–4.
-On March 2 in a dramatic 1–0 victory against Lazio, he caused two opposing players to receive red card dismissals.
+On March 2 in a dramatic 1–0 victory against Lazio, two opposing players received red card dismissals after engaging with Pulisic.
 Following the match, he subsequently received death threats by Lazio fans, though his performance was praised by Stefano Pioli and his teammates.
 On March 7 and 14, Pulisic scored in both legs against Slavia Prague in the UEFA Europa League Round of 16, tallying his first ever Europa League goals.
 Three days later, on March 17, he scored the second goal in a 3–1 away victory over Hellas Verona.
 It was the first time in his senior career that he had reached the tally of 12 goals within a single season.
 Moreover, the goal turned out to have some historical significance, becoming AC Milan's 5000th in the Serie A since the start of competition.
 On April 6, he scored his 10th Serie A goal against Lecce, which broke his career highest league seasonal goal tally.
 On May 11, Pulisic scored two league goals in the 5–1 victory over Cagliari, recording his first brace with Milan.

 Following his debut Serie A season, he was considered the best Italian signing of 2023–24 with his personal record of 15 goals and 10 assists across all competitions.
 Pulisic was listed on the 3-man final shortlist of the Serie A Midfielder of the Season award with Hakan Çalhanoğlu and Teun Koopmeiners.
 He was named on the 2023–24 Serie A Team of the Season.